fabrahaingo/cute_little_bot/README.md

 Sit back and relax while your bot is doing all the hard word for you.
 **Don't forget to keep an eye on him** and stay ready to input the capcha you'll be asked to solve... ! :)

-Wait you're done with your booking, click on your Terminal window and hit Command + C to kill the script.
+When you're done with your booking, click on your Terminal window and hit Command + C to kill the script.
 The browser will then automatically close itself.
 You can now close your Terminal.